2 weeks ago

 Check.

-* Act like the abuse is no big deal, i
+* Act like the abuse is no big deal, it’s your fault, or even deny doing it?

 "If I wasn't so attracted to you, I wouldn't have to break up with you."